Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

-{}{}, analyzed in Sec.~\ref{sub:Time-components-Static}.
-For these observers, the time projection of the electromagnetic force vanishes, meaning that the total work done on the magnetic dipole is zero.
-This reflects the well known fact that the work done by the magnetic field is zero, which in this framework is seen to arise from an exchange of energy between three forms: translational kinetic energy, proper mass $m$, and {}``hidden energy'', which occurs in a way such that their variations cancel out, keeping the total energy constant.

-{}{}In the gravitational case, since the induction effects are absent, such cancellation does not occur and, unlike its electromagnetic counterpart, a stationary field \emph{does work} on mass currents, there existing an associated potential spin-curvature potential energy.
-Considering, as a special case, the gyroscope to be a small Kerr black hole, falling axially into a large Kerr black hole, it yields Wald's \cite{Wald} gravitational spin-spin interaction energy, which \emph{quantitatively} explains the spin-dependence of Hawking's upper bound \cite{Hawking} for the energy released by gravitational radiation when two black holes collide.

-It is worth noting that the above mentioned differences between the two interactions are \emph{not} negligible in the weak field and slow motion regime, as is shown in detail in Sec.~\ref{sub:Weak-field-regime:} (this is commonly overlooked in the literature concerning this regime).
+In Sec.~\ref{sub:Weak-field-regime:} we study the weak field and slow motion regime, and show that the above mentioned differences between the two interactions appear at leading order (thus are \emph{not} negligible) therein, which is commonly overlooked in the literature concerning this regime.